anakarinarm/anakarinarm.github.io/content/home/publications.md

  css_class = ""
 +++

-* Ramos‐Musalem, K., & Allen, S. E. (2020).
-The Impact of Initial Tracer Profile on the Exchange and On‐Shelf Distribution of Tracers Induced by a Submarine Canyon.
-Journal of Geophysical Research: Oceans, 125(3), e2019JC015785.
+* **Ramos‐Musalem, K.**, & Allen, S. E. (2020).
+The Impact of Initial Tracer Profile on the Exchange and On‐Shelf Distribution of Tracers Induced by a Submarine Canyon. *J. Geophys.
+Res.: Oceans*, 125(3), e2019JC015785.
-* Ramos-Musalem, K., & Allen, S. E. (2019).
-The Impact of Locally Enhanced Vertical Diffusivity on the Cross-Shelf Transport of Tracers Induced by a Submarine Canyon.
-Journal of Physical Oceanography, 49(2), 561-584.
+* **Ramos-Musalem, K.**, & Allen, S. E. (2019).
+The Impact of Locally Enhanced Vertical Diffusivity on the Cross-Shelf Transport of Tracers Induced by a Submarine Canyon. *J. Phys.
+Oceanogr.*, 49(2), 561-584.
-* Arane, T., Musalem, A. K., & Fridman, M. (2009).
-Coupling between two singing wineglasses.
-American Journal of Physics, 77(11), 1066-1067.
+* Arane, T., **Musalem, A. K. R.**, & Fridman, M. (2009).
+Coupling between two singing wineglasses. *Am.
+J. Phys.*, 77(11), 1066-1067.